Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Just this morning, a flock of two dozen White Ibis were lunching on my front lawn after a rain storm.
 Some bird photographers would salivate at that prospect, but this is a daily occurrence for me.
 Don’t even get me started about those obnoxious Sandhill Cranes and the racket they make.

 Sooner or later, you exhaust the locations in your area.
-In order to progress, you go somewhere else to get fresh photos.
-Even if you've seen them a million times in other photos, they're fresh for you.
-How will you make your own mark on an iconic location or subject?
+To progress, you go somewhere else to get fresh photos.
+They’re fresh for you even if you’ve seen them a million times in other photos.
+How will you make your mark on an iconic location or subject?

 Not every photographer needs to travel.
 Sometimes you get your new environment by creating it.
 This could range from a new portrait set to crafting a new table-top environment.